GeyserMC/GeyserOptionalPack/developer_documentation.md

 #### Sweep attack

-Of note, the texture for the sweep attack particle is built on the CI using [Imagemagick](https://imagemagick.org/script/index.php).
+Of note, the texture for the sweep attack particle is built using the GeyserOptionalPackCompiler.
 This creates what is effectively a sprite sheet, and then the UV of the particle is animated from the particle definition.
 The UV animation in the particle definition is defined as follows:

 ```jsonc
 {